...

 Stress is a Path of Least Resistance

 In line with understanding how the path of least resistance works regarding outdated beliefs, it also points to the self-sabotaging potential of stress.
-Dubbed the ‘Epidemic of the 21st Century’, stress is a major saboteur of healthy neural plasticity.
-In its true-to-form plastic nature, the brain changes into what it’s most influenced by.
+Dubbed the ‘Epidemic of the 21st Century’, stress inhibits our ability to improve neuroplasticity.
+In its true-to-form plastic nature, the brain adapts and changes into what it’s most influenced by.
 Consequently, because of the predominance of chronic stress, the analytical brain is highly influenced by the emotional brain.
 The repetition and emotional intensity of the stress response easily overrides feeble attempts at positivity; instead, the analytical brain changes in structure to match the stress.
-Norman Doidge refers to this phenomenon:

 Neuroplasticity has the power to produce more flexible but also more rigid behaviors—a phenomenon I call “the plastic paradox.”
 Ironically, some of our most stubborn habits and disorders are products of our plasticity.
 Once a particular plastic change occurs in the brain and becomes well established, it can prevent other changes from occurring.
 It’s by understanding both the positive and negative effects of plasticity that we can truly understand the extent of human possibilities.

-Nervous System Change
+How the Nervous System Impacts Change

 Change that isn’t supported by the nervous system isn’t lasting change.
 Stress continues to be a daily contender in modern times with 70% of people reporting chronic stress.
 According to a study on Stress in America, fear of mass shootings is the most common source of stress in 2019 with health care coming in a close second.
 Other top stressors include immigration, safety, discrimination, acts of terrorism, climate change, sexual harassment, financial worries, workplace stress, and social media pressures.
 Diffusing stress through self-awareness and self-regulation strategies that target nervous system regulation are vital components of rewiring neural pathways.
 In our counseling practice we help clients utilize the top four conditions for supporting neural plasticity and rewiring their brain.